-Chapter 1: Getting star ted as a member1 Section 1 Introduction Section 2 What makes you eligible to be a plan member?
-Section 3 Important membership materials you will receive Section 4 Your monthly costs for the plan Section 5 More information about your monthly premium10 Section 6 Keeping your plan membership record up to date 12 Section 7 How other insurance works with our plan12 Chapter 2: Important p hone numbers and resources14 Section 1 UnitedHealthcare Dual Complete® (HMO-POS D-SNP) Contacts (how to contact us, including how to reach Customer Service) Section 2 Medicare (how to get help and information directly from the Federal Medicare program) Section 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare)2 - Section 4 Quality Improvement Organization 22 Section 5 Social Security Section 6 Medicaid23 Section 7 Information about programs to help people pay for their prescription drugs Section 8 How to contact the Railroad Retirement Board Section 9 Do you have "group insurance" or other health insurance from an employer?
-Chapter 3: Using the pl an for your medical services 29 Section 1 Things to know about getting your medical care as a member of our plan Section 2 Using network and out-of-network providers to get your medical care Section 3 How to get services when you have an emergency or urgent need for care or during a disaster Section 4 What if you are billed directly for the full cost of your services?
+Chapter 1 Getting star ted as a member 8 Section 1 Introduction 9 Section 2 What makes you eligible to be a plan member? .10 Section 3 Important membership materials you will receive .12 Section 4 More information about your monthly premium .13 Section 5 Keeping your plan membership record up to date .14 Section 6 How other insurance works with our plan .14 Chapter 2 Important p hone numbers and resources 16 Section 1 UnitedHealthcare® Dual Complete® ONE (HMO D-SNP) contacts (how to contact us, including how to reach Customer Service) 17 Section 2 Medicare (how to get help and information directly from the Federal Medicare program) .
+22 Section 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) .
+24 Section 4 Quality Improvement Organization .
+25 Section 5 Social Security .26 Section 6 Medicaid .27 Section 7 Information about programs to help people pay for their prescription drugs 29 Section 8 How to contact the Railroad Retirement Board .30 Section 9 Do you have "group insurance" or other health insurance from an employer? .31 Chapter 3 Using the pl an for your medical and other covered services 32 Section 1 Things to know about getting your medical care and other services as a member of our plan .
+33 Section 2 Use providers in the plan's network to get your medical care and other services. .34 Section 3 How to get services when you have an emergency or urgent need for care or during a disaster 37 Section 4 What if you are billed directly for the full cost of your services? .39 Section 5 How are your medical services covered when you are in a "clinical research study"? .
+39